w5292c/mcode/README.md

 ### Build steps for GTest/CUnit targets
 The code supports GTest (new) and CUnit (old, can be removed soon) targets for Unit Tests.
 Here are the steps for building for GTest/CUnit:
-$ # git-cloning and build directory creating is the same as for 'EMU',
+* $ # git-cloning and build directory creating is the same as for 'EMU',
-$ # so we are supposed to be in mcode/build directory initially
+* $ # so we are supposed to be in mcode/build directory initially
-$ cmake ../targets/cunit/ # Use this command to configure for CUnit target OR
+* $ cmake ../targets/cunit/ # Use this command to configure for CUnit target OR
-$ cmake ../targets/gtest/ # Use this command to configure for GTest target INSTEAD;
+* $ cmake ../targets/gtest/ # Use this command to configure for GTest target INSTEAD;
-$ make
+* $ make
-$ make cov # This is supported only for GTest target, this creates 'html/index.html' with coverage
+* $ make cov # This is supported in GTest target, this creates 'html/index.html' with coverage

 ### Installing Build Dependencies for AVR Target
 In order to build for AVR target, the corresponding tools should be installed, like